Generating the Goeritz group of $S^3$: Chamber complexes and disk decomposition

-We will be looking at possibly long sequences of decompositions, and at every stage the number of components will typically increase.
-Most components carry no useful information.
-In an effort to keep some control we will delete from the defining surface the boundary of some of the chambers likely to be of least interest, so the chamber no longer appears as a separate chamber in the chamber complex.

-To that end, after a decomposition as above, remove from $\hat{\calC}_{\calD}$ some (perhaps not all) sphere components of $F_{\calD}$ that cut off disky ball components and call the resulting chamber complex $\calC_{ \calD}$.
-The balls themselves remain in $M$, but in the chamber complex they are absorbed into the adjacent chamber. $\calC_{\calD}$ is said to be obtained from $\calC$ by {\em decomposition} along the disk set $\calD$.
-We will call the absorbed balls {\em goneballs} for the decomposition.
-A chamber in $\calC_{ \calD}$ that is obtained in this way from a remnant of $C$ in $\hat{\calC}_{\calD}$ will continue to be called a remnant of $C$.

-\begin{prop}[Tinyness pulls back] If $\calC_{ \calD}$ is tiny, and each of the handlebody chambers from Definition \ref{defin:tiny1} is disky, then $\calC$ was tiny. \end{prop}
+\begin{prop}[Tinyness pulls back] Suppose $\calC \xrightarrow{\calD} \calC_{\calD}$ is a chamber complex decomposition in which the chamber complex $\calC_{ \calD}$ is tiny.
+Suppose further, if the defining surface of $\calC_D$ is not empty, that each of the handlebody chambers named in Definition \ref{defin:tiny1} is disky.
+Then $\calC$ is tiny. \end{prop}

-\begin{proof} Suppose $\calC_{ \calD}$ is tiny, and $C'$ is the chamber of $\calC_{ \calD}$ so that $M - C'$ consists of a union $W'$ of handlebody chambers, each of which is disky (including perhaps disky balls that were not designated goneballs).
+\begin{proof} We first consider the case in which the defining surface of $\calC_D$ is not empty.
+That is, per Definition \ref{defin:tiny1}, there is a single chamber $C'$ of $\calC_{ \calD}$ so that $M - C'$ consists of a union $W'$ of disky handlebody chambers.
+Without loss, assume $C'$ is a $B$-chamber, so each component of $W'$ is an $A$-chamber adjacent to $C'$ in $\calC_{\calD}$.
+See Figure \ref{fig:tiny1}.

-Let $W$ be the chambers in $\calC$ from which the $W'$ are remnants, and consider internal scars on $\bdd W'$.
-Since $W'$ is disky, each internal scar on $\bdd W'$ is parallel to a disk component of $F \cap W'$ lying inside $W'$.
-Between the scar and the disk is a ball, since $W'$ is irreducible, so, in order to understand the topology of $W$, we may as well isotope the disk through the scar, deleting both from $W'$.
-In other words, we may as well assume that there are no internal scars on $\bdd W'$.
-(Disks in $\calD$ that are incident to the disks $F \cap W'$ make little difference - they just give rise to goneballs; see Figure \ref{fig:disky}.)

-$W$ is obtained from $W'$ by attaching $1$-handles dual to disks in $\calD$, and we have just seen that we can take all these $1$-handles to lie in $C'$.
-Each end of a $1$-handle lies either on $\bdd W'$ or on a goneball in $C'$.
-Thus $W$ is obtained from $W'$ by attaching the neighborhood of a properly embedded graph lying in $C'$, with the valence $1$ vertices incident ot $W'$ and other vertices corresponding to the goneballs in $C'$.
-But attaching the neighborhood of a graph to a collection of handlebodies creates a collection of handlebodies, so $W$ is indeed a collection of handlebodies.
-The chamber $C$ in $\calC$ that is the complement of the handlebodies $W$ is obtained from $C'$ by removing the neighborhood of a graph, so $C$ is a single chamber adjacent to each component of $W$.
-Thus $\calC$ is tiny.

-The proof when $F_{\calD}$ is a single component, dividing $M$ into two disky handlebodies is easier: the argument above on $W'$ shows that $F$ is isotopic to $F_{\calD}$, so $\calC$ too is tiny.
-Similarly, if $F_{\calD}$ is empty then $W$ is obtained by attaching a number of $1$-handles to the goneballs in $M$, in other words $W$ is a collection of handlebodies, and $M - W$ is a single chamber of $\calC$ that is adjacent to each such handlebody, so again $\calC$ is tiny. \end{proof}